 - Sunshine – Vitamin D is a very important part of the immune system.
 For example, it is needed to produce the antimicrobial proteins that kill pathogens.
 Did you know we are all entitled to a free vitamin D blood test once a year as the NHS recognise its importance when it comes to our health?
 For children, we need to make sure they get outside and have an opportunity to absorb vitamin D (let them have 10 minutes before applying sunscreen) as well as offer them vitamin D rich food like fatty fish, cheese and eggs (make sure they are from free range chickens…chickens that have been cooped up inside and don’t see the sun produce eggs with less vitamin D!)

-- Food – our food philosophy is to eat real food and reduce processed food.
+- Food – our food philosophy is to eat as much real food and as little refined/processed food at possible.
 Real food is nutrient rich and processed food is not.
-For example, minerals come from soil – all fruit and vegetables are grown in soil, so by eating them you are also eating minerals, many of which are essential for healthy immune systems like zinc and magnesium.
+For example, minerals come from soil – all fruit and vegetables are grown in soil, so by eating them you are also eating minerals, many of which are essential for healthy immune systems, like zinc and magnesium.
 Food produced in a factory, like haribo sweets, have none unless they are added in artificially.
 Try to eat a rainbow of colours from fruit and vegetables each day – this will help ensure children get the key nutrients needed to support the immune system, such as Vitamin A in yellow and orange foods like carrots and mangos, Vitamin C in green food like spinach and broccoli, and antioxidants in purple food like blueberries

-We have lots of recipes on our website to help give inspiration for healthy bakes and meals made with real nutritious food, and September’s cooking kit is a carrot cake making box with an extra savoury recipe for carrot and potato cakes, and a little bit of extra autumnal fun included too!
+We have lots of recipes on our website to help give inspiration for healthy bakes and meals made with real nutritious food.